AElfProject/AElfDocs/Technical/main-page.md

 - `ChainContextService` provides functionality caching `ChainContext` objects in memory.
     - Return `ChainContext` object in memory if cached
     - Return `ChainContext` object new created with `SmartContractZero` if not cached
-- `BlockValidatingService` maintains `BlockValidationFilter` collection and provides entry of blocks validation
+- `BlockValidatingService` maintains `BlockValidationFilter` collection and provides entry of blocks validation.
 - `SmartContractService` provides functionality for obtaining `SmartContract`

 ### **Manager**
 - `BlockManager` provides entries(get/set) for `BlockStore`
 - `ChainManager` provides functionality of appending the given Block to specified Chain and entries for `ChainBlockRelationStrore`
 - `ChainManager` provides entries(get/set）for `ChainStore`
 - `SmartContractManager` provides entries(get/set）for `SmartContractRegistration` storage
 - `TransactionManager` provides entries for `TransactionSotre`
 - `TransactionExecutingManager` contains scheduling algorithm and provides functionality of `Transaction` executing
-- `WorldStateManager` provides entry for `WoldStatestore` and functionality to obtain `AccountDataProvider` objects associated with given `Account`
+- `WorldStateManager` provides entry for `WoldStateStore` and functionality to obtain `AccountDataProvider` objects associated with given `Account`

 ### **Storage**
 | Storage | Description |